 Guidance for Faculty Research and Student Thesis and Dissertation Projects

-Faculty members considering new research projects that require external funding should look for possible funders on the databases available on the website of Syracuse University’s Office of Sponsored Programs (OSP) at http://osp.syr.edu/.
+Faculty members considering new research projects that require external funding should look for possible funders on the databases available on the Syracuse University’s Office of Sponsored Programs (OSP) website.

 The Community of Science (COS) Funding Opportunities database is among the most comprehensive available, containing over 400,000 research funding programs covering the humanities and the physical, social, and life sciences.
 Faculty can use COS to publicize research capabilities, identify peer reviewers, discover prospective collaborators for on-going or prospective research projects and manage CVs online.
 All college faculty members, graduate students and post-doctoral fellows are eligible to have published research profiles in the COS Expertise database.